DaCodeNinja/TAMU-SPE-Desktop/README.md

 # TAMU-SPE Desktop
-Texas A&M Society of Petroleum Engineers' Members can stay up-to-date with all upcoming events and browse information, including push notifications for both Mac and Windows.
+Texas A&M Society of Petroleum Engineers' Members can stay up-to-date with all upcoming events and browse information, including push notifications for both Mac and Windows!

 ![TAMUSPE Desktop](MacOS/images/SPE_A_M_RGB_square.png)